markteicher/BitSight_SDK_CLI/README.md

 This application is built to export data via the extensive BitSight API for  writing it into **Microsoft SQL Server (MSSQL)** using a **1:1 physical table representation** of BitSight endpoints.

+## ⚠️ Disclaimer

+This tool is **not an official BitSight product**.

+Use of this software is **not covered** by any license, warranty, or support agreement you may have with BitSight.
+All functionality is implemented independently using publicly available Bitsight API Documentation: https://help.bitsighttech.com/hc/en-us/articles/231872628-API-Documentation-Overview

 ---

 ## ✅ Help and discovery